-Walk Indianapolis's most haunted locations.
-14 stops, self-guided.
-3 stops free.
+Walk Indianapolis's self-guided ghost tour.
+14 documented stops, 5 free.
 No guide, no schedule — just you and the dark.

 You stand in the pathology building of Central State Hospital, where doctors performed autopsies on asylum patients for 146 years.
 The amphitheater st...